 Do you say sorry, a lot?
 I was thinking about it, and I do.
 I like to be polite, but sometimes I say sorry and I think, what the heck was that for?
-My question in this all is when does it spot being about politeness and start being apologising for existing.
+My question in this all is when does it stop being about politeness and start being apologising for existing.
 Sorry to have taken up too much space, to have been opinionated, to have made you notice you’re not the only person in the world.

 I first became aware of how often I would apologise for myself, my ideas and my thoughts under the wing of an employer focused on personal development.
-And personal development it would seem.
 He said to me once that I should stop being so sorry for myself and take notice of how often I said it.
 He was right, I said it A LOT.

 Apologising for being big, for being a woman, and for being stupid (which I thought I was).
 Mostly I was quietly apologising for drawing attention that I clearly, being such a failure in life, didn’t deserve.
 My early twenties were rough, to say the least.
 I met and married Mr Suger; we had a lot on our plates with seriously grown-up things to manage, and I was dealing with the worst depression of my adult life.
 So I said sorry for existing to anyone who would listen.